Martini Mapper: An Automated Fragment-Based Framework for Developing Coarse-Grained Models within the Martini 3

-Among CG force fields, Martini is the most widely adopted due to its balance between transferability, accuracy, and computational efficiency.
-The original Martini 2 force field became a standard for simulating lipids, proteins, and small molecules, offering a chemically intuitive four-to-one mapping scheme \cite{Marrink2007, Monticelli2008}.
+Among CG force fields, Martini is the most widely adopted due to its balance between transferability, accuracy, and computational efficiency \cite{polyply, PyLipID, Pedersen2025}.
+The original Martini 2 force field became a standard for simulating lipids, proteins, and small molecules, offering a chemically intuitive four-to-one mapping scheme \cite{Marrink2007, Monticelli2008, Vazquez2020}.
 However, its limited bead vocabulary often led to oversimplifications, particularly for polar and aromatic systems \cite{Alessandri2019}.
 Martini 3 addresses these issues by introducing a refined and expanded bead set, enhanced size resolution (tiny, small, regular), and improved mapping rules that capture chemical diversity with greater fidelity \cite{Souza2021, Grunewald2022}.
-This increased resolution improves accuracy but also introduces complexity in mapping—especially for small molecules with varied functional groups \cite{Alessandri2022}.
-As a result, manual mapping becomes a bottleneck, motivating the development of automated, rule-based approaches to fully leverage Martini 3’s capabilities at scale \cite{Bereau2015, Potter2021, Kroon_2025}.
+At the same time, Martini 3 exhibits increased sensitivity to bonded interaction parametrization and molecular volume consistency, making accurate bond, angle, and structural definitions critical for stable and transferable models.
+This increased resolution improves accuracy but also introduces complexity in mapping, especially for small molecules with varied functional groups \cite{Alessandri2022}.
+As a result, manual mapping becomes a bottleneck, motivating the development of automated, rule-based approaches to fully leverage Martini 3’s capabilities at scale \cite{Bereau2015, Potter2021, Kroon_2025, Szczuka2025}.